dlilab/Teaching_IntroDataScience/content/syllabus.md

   professional setting

 **Note**: If you believe you have been a victim of an alleged violation of the [Code of Student Conduct](https://www.lsu.edu/saa/students/codeofconduct.php), or you are aware of such an alleged violation, you have the right to [report it to the University](https://www.lsu.edu/saa/students/codeofconduct.php).

+## Expectations

+LSU’s general policy states that for each credit hour, you (the student) should plan to spend at least two hours working on course related activities outside of class.
+Since this course is for three credit hours, you should expect to spend a minimum of six hours outside of class each week working on assignments for this course.

 ## Evaluation